-A cornerback is a defensive player in football.
-The cornerback guards against the offensive team, in particular, any player that may catch the football on the offense, such as the wide receivers, tight ends, or running backs.
-The cornerback is one of three positions considered to be defensive backs (DB), the other two being the free safety (FS) and the strong safety (SS).
+A cornerback (CB) is a defensive player in football.
+The cornerback guards against the offensive team, particularly any player that may catch the football on the offense, such as the wide receivers (WR), tight ends (TE), or running backs (RB).
+The cornerback is one of three positions considered to be defensive backs (DB), the other two being free safety (FS) and strong safety (SS).

 On the Field